hickamt/profile/README.md

 # Todd Hickam | PSU Computer Science Undergraduate

-This simple application is created withing the requirements of PSU Intro to Web Development.
-The primary metrics are responsiveness and accessibility.
-The site has been evaluated using Wave and should meet these requirements.
+This simple profile application is created within the requirements of PSU Intro to Web Dev Winter Term 2023.
+The primary goals are responsiveness and accessibility.
+The site has been evaluated using Wave and should meet the requirements.

 ## View Files and Site on StackBlitz